Thaddeus19/BlockchainBytes/README.md

 - [Know about Ethereum - Wikipedia](https://en.wikipedia.org/wiki/Ethereum) : A good read to understand what is ethereum.
 - [A short history of Ethereum](https://media.consensys.net/a-short-history-of-ethereum-a8fdc5b4362c) : A good read! about History of Ethereum.
 - [Mastering Ethereum, by Andreas M. Antonopoulos, Gavin Wood](https://github.com/ethereumbook/ethereumbook) - Mastering Ethereum book, perfect for beginners.
-I just started reading.
 - [How to become a smart contract auditor by cmichel (security)](https://cmichel.io/how-to-become-a-smart-contract-auditor/) : Beginner friendly blog-post to become a smart contract auditor.
+- [Hacking the Blockchain: A guide to getting started in blockchain security](https://medium.com/immunefi/hacking-the-blockchain-an-ultimate-guide-4f34b33c6e8b) : Good read!
+Perfect for beginners like me :)

 <a name="blockchain-ecosystems"></a>
 ## [↑](#synopsis) Blockchain Ecosystems